MaterializeInc/materialize/doc/developer/design/20230607_shift_status_updates.md

 Immediately after the coordinator announces initialization is complete, the storage controller will be updated to look for any ingestion/export dataflows that belong to an instance with 0 replicas and set their status to `paused`.
 This should allow `environmentd` to correctly set the status for sources/sinks in scenarios where it crashes before it was able to write the `paused` status to persist.

 In order to support the future in which storage clusters may have multiple replicas, we will need to update the schemas for the `mz_{source|sink}_status_history` relations to include a `replica_id`.
 This is necessary for the reason that dropping a replica in a storage cluster with multiple replicas shouldn't set the status of a source, for example, to `paused`.
 Isolating status updates for a source/sink to a specific replica allows any derived relations such as `mz_{source|sink}_statuses` to make determinations based on all the replicas in the cluster.

+### Testing

+The current test suite for verifying source/sink statuses should carry over, given that there are no breaking changes to the status entries themselves.
+However, we should add new tests for the new `paused` status described above.

 ### Rollout strategy